marcos10soares/autonotes/README.md

 Automation tool to autocapture screenshots and join them with a supplied .srt or .txt file and output a notes file in markdown.

+**Problem?**
+Watching classes / presentations online and taking notes at the same time can be hard sometimes.

+**Solution**
+Tool that takes sceenshots from the classes / presentations (ideally in the right time) and joins them together with a later supplied .srt (or txt but not supported yet) file.
+This .srt file can be generated with a number of tools, I'm using otter.ai for converting Speech-to-Text.
+If you're using this with youtube videos, and the video already has subtitles, you can get that file instead of converting speech to text.

 **IMPORTANT:** This is a WIP, right now you I recommend using [otter.ai](https://otter.ai/) to generate an .srt file from the talk you are listening to and then feed it to this script.
 You should start recording with otter.ai and autonotes at the same time.

 ## Example